Residential Organic Recycling

 Single-Family and Multi-Family Residences

-• Collect food waste and food-soiled paper products separately from trash in your home
+• Sort food waste and food-soiled paper products separately from trash in your home

-• Dispose of food waste and food-soiled paper products in your green organic waste cart
+• Dispose of food waste and food-soiled paper products in your organic waste cart

 • Bagging organic waste is optional.
 If you do want to bag organic waste, you must use BPI Certified Compostable bags!
 Look for the BPI Certified Symbol when shopping